AusClimateService/npcp/reports/phase1/phase1_report.md

       RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
-      The far right column shows the observed AGCD values for the assessment (1990-2019; top right) and training (1960-1989; bottom right) periods.
+      A reference case where the AGCD training data (1960-1989) was simply duplicated for the assessment period (1990-2019) is also shown (bottom right).
       (MAE = mean absolute error.)
     </em>
 </p>